The MacBook Arm 2020 laptop could be revealed on 17th November according to renowned leaker Jon Prosser.

 However, Apple’s chip may have some notable differences.
 Bloomberg reports that TSMC will manufacture a new 5-nanometer process on Apple’s behalf, following the same technique that the current iPhone and iPad devices use.
 The Apple silicon will make it easier for developers to transition iOS apps over to macOS, with Apple showing Monument Valley 2 running on a Mac for the first time.

 Apple has suggested its own ARM-based processors will be more power efficient than the current Intel Core processors, which could potentially result in improved battery life.
-We’ll have to wait until the official release to put this to the test.
+Reports have suggested the new MacBook Arm could see a battery life around 15 and 20 hours.

 Related: Best MacBook

 Reports are few and far between regarding a new MacBook design.
-However, ARM architecture allows for a thin and light chassis.
+However, Arm architecture allows for thinner and lighter designs than previous MacBook laptops.

 Otherwise, we don’t think there will be many huge deviations from current MacBook designs, but it’s hard to know for sure with Apple.